 Is Hand Sanitizer Gluten-Free?

 It’s important to note, however, that some hand sanitizer brands may contain gluten.
-According to Safe Skin Products, Purell, the leading brand, does not contain any gluten.
+According to Safe Skin Products, Purell, the leading brand, contains no gluten.
 If you’re using a different brand, check the Safe Skin Products website to see what allergens it may or may not contain.

 One hand sanitizer to avoid if you have celiac disease is Bath and Body Works.
-Many Bath and Body Works products, including the hand sanitizers and lotions, contain wheat germ.
+Many Bath and Body Works products, including hand sanitizers and lotions, contain wheat germ.
 Read labels carefully before slathering anything on your hands or body.
-What might help prevent you from getting virus might be hurting you otherwise.
+What might help prevent you from getting a virus might be hurting you otherwise.

-While you cannot absorb gluten via your skin, you can transfer it from your hands to the foods you eat.
+While you cannot absorb gluten via your skin, you can transfer it from your hands to your food.
 Even though you shouldn’t lick your fingers or bite your nails, so many of you (including me) do it.
 If there’s wheat germ on your hands, it’s absolutely possible it could make its way into your mouth.

 How to Prepare for Coronavirus

 It’s important to follow the current CDC’s recommendations – along with some good old-fashioned common sense – for staving off viruses.
 This means:

 Wash Hands.
 Employ good hand washing (which most people with celiac disease do anyway).
 Wash for at least 20 seconds with warm to hot water and soap.
-(While washing hands is always good practice, Covid-19 is transmitted through the air, not touching.)
+(While washing hands is always a good practice, Covid-19 is transmitted through the air, not touching.)

 Be Responsible.
 Self-quarantine if you feel sick or have any viral or flu-like symptoms.
 Cover your mouth when you cough or sneeze.
 Don’t touch your face, particularly your nose, mouth, and eyes.

 Avoid Contact.
-Do not shake hands or hug, even if the person does not show any symptoms.
+Do not shake hands or hug, even if the person shows no symptoms.

 Employ Social Distancing.
 Avoid large crowds.
-Be careful when visiting elderly or anyone who is immunocompromised.
+Be careful when visiting the elderly or anyone who is immunocompromised.

 Be Sensible About Stocking Up.
 You’ll obviously want some non-perishable gluten-free foods on hand and maybe some frozen vegetables, but don’t go crazy.
 This isn’t the end of the world, and grocery stores will still have food… and toilet paper.
 No need to hoard toilet paper.